 Petite Camargue Alsacienne

-Located in the south of Alsace, the Petite Camargue alsacienne is the oldest nature reserve in the region.
-It is also the largest!
-Created in 1982, the objective was to preserve the wetlands formed by the floods of the Rhine and to raise public awareness of nature protection.
-Today, it is the privileged place for the observation of the fauna and the flora: one counts there not less than 40 species of trees, 180 of birds, 16 of batrachians, 40 of dragonflies..
+Created in 1982, its aim was to preserve the wetlands formed by the flooding of the Rhine, and to raise public awareness of nature conservation.
+Today, it is the ideal place for observing flora and fauna: there are no fewer than 40 species of tree, 180 birds, 16 amphibians, 40 dragonflies?

-From mid-August to October, observe the migratory birds that stop here for a few days before continuing their journey.
-Hundreds of wading birds and birds of prey from all over Northern Europe stop here!
+From mid-August to October, you can watch migratory birds stopping off for a few days before continuing their journey.
+From all over northern Europe, hundreds of waders and birds of prey stop here.

-From mid-August to October, observe the migratory birds that stop here for a few days before continuing their journey.
-Hundreds of wading birds and birds of prey from all over Northern Europe stop here!
+From mid-August to October, you can watch migratory birds stopping off for a few days before continuing their journey.
+From all over northern Europe, hundreds of waders and birds of prey stop here.

 This establishment is Accueil Vélo and offers specific services for cyclists.